numfocus/DISCOVER-Cookbook/GOVERNANCE.md

 * Maintainer
     - *Description:*
-        - Experienced project members who have made numerous contributions and is willing to take the responsibility for maintaining the repository
+        - Experienced project members who have made numerous contributions and are willing to take the responsibility for maintaining the repository
     - *Responsibilities:*
         - triage issues,
         - maintain content delivery,